Bulgaria national football team: 1960s and 1970s

-1986 World Cup
+1986–2000

 Bulgaria qualified for the 1986 World Cup in Mexico by finishing second in Group Four, behind France with 11 points, but ahead of powerful rivals Yugoslavia and East Germany.
 This was their fifth World Cup appearance.
 They were drawn in Group A with Italy, Argentina, and South Korea.
 In the opening match of the World Cup, the Bulgarians held the defending champions Italy to an impressive 1–1 draw.
 Alessandro Altobelli gave the Italians the lead, but an 85th-minute equalizer by Nasko Sirakov gave the Bulgarians the point they needed.
 The next match was another 1–1 draw against South Korea with the goal for Bulgaria coming from Plamen Getov in the 11th minute.
 They lost the final match of the group 2–0 against Argentina, who eventually won the tournament.
 Despite not recording a win, the Bulgarians advanced to the knockout stage by being the third-best third-placed team.
 By doing so, Bulgaria along with Uruguay became the first nations to qualify for the knockout stage without winning a game in the first round.
 In the Round of 16, they faced World Cup hosts Mexico, who were looking for revenge due to their previous home Olympic semi-final loss to Bulgaria in Mexico City in 1968.
 The match was hard-fought from both sides of the scale but ultimately, Mexico came away with the 2–0 win.